Yenakiieve Iron and Steel Works

-Yenakiyeve Iron and Steel Works Public Joint Stock Company (PJSC) “Yenakiyeve Iron and Steel Works” (ticker EMZ) is an integrated steelmaking enterprise comprising OJSC "Yenakiyeve Iron and Steel Works" and JV "Metalen" LLC.
-Yenakiyeve Iron and Steel Works (Yenakiyeve Steel) is a major employer of Yenakiieve town (Donetsk Oblast) with the population of 140 thousand people.
-The Works is located in the vicinity of the railway station “Yenakiyeve” and in 60 km from Donetsk.
+Yenakiieve Iron and Steel Works, Public Joint Stock Company (PJSC) “Yenakiieve Iron and Steel Works” (ticker EMZ) is an integrated steelmaking enterprise comprising OJSC Yenakiieve Iron and Steel Works and JV Metalen LLC.
+Yenakiieve Iron and Steel Works (Yenakiieve Steel) is a major employer of the city Yenakiieve in Donetsk Oblast of Ukraine.
+The works is located in the vicinity of the railway station Yenakiieve and is 60 km from Donetsk.

-A trade blockade by Ukrainian activists during the War in Donbass has all but halted production in February 2017.
+A trade blockade by Ukrainian activists during the War in Donbas has all but halted production since February 2017.
 On 1 March 2017 the separatist Donetsk People's Republic nationalized (along with all Ukrainian enterprises located in territory it controlled) the company.
 The Commercial Court of Donetsk Oblast declared the enterprise bankrupt in July 2019.

 History

-The enterprise has more than hundred year working experience.
+The enterprise has more than 100 years' working experience.

-November 1897 - the first blast furnace was blown and first cast iron produced.
+November 1897 - The first blast furnace was blown and first cast iron produced.
 This date is considered to be the date when Petrovskiy (Yenakiievskiy) steel works was established.
-Another blast furnace, Bessemer and rail rolling shops were introduced in December.
+Another blast furnace, Bessemer, and rail rolling shops were introduced in December.

-1898 - a year after the steel works was established the place of its location and the nearest mining plants and settlements was called Yenakiyeve after the name of engineer Fedor Yenakiev.